Samsung Q1: Samsung Q1

 The Q1 is one of the first ultra-mobile computers (UMPC) produced under Microsoft's "Origami" project.
 The Q1 can boot into two different modes: typical Windows XP (OS can be replaced), and AVS mode running Windows XP Embedded.
 AVS mode runs in a separate partition and boots directly to a music, photo, and video player with no Windows Explorer interface.
 The AVS feature is unique to the Q1.

 Samsung Q1 SSD

 The SSD version is identical to the Q1 except that the 40 GB hard disk drive has been replaced by Samsung's 32 GB solid-state drive.
 At release, the SSD version was about twice as expensive as the normal Q1.

 Samsung Q1b

 The Q1b was Samsung's second UMPC device, with a much improved battery life and 30% brighter screen compared to the Q1.
 The CF card slot and the Ethernet port were removed on this version.
-It also had a mono speaker and a single microphone.
+It also had a mono speaker and no microphones, with an external microphone jack being provided.